krishabbashyal/Apptive/README.md

-# AppTrack
+# Apptive

-**AppTrack** is a web application designed to help users manage and track job applications effectively.
+**Apptive** is a web application designed to help users manage and track job applications effectively.
 It is based on a job application tracking spreadsheet, built with a **Next.js** frontend and styled using **Tailwind CSS**.

 ## Key Features